 Error: Error validating access token: The session has been invalidated because the user changed their password or Facebook has changed the session for security reasons.
 Type: OAuthException Code: 190 Subcode: 460 Click here to Troubleshoot.

-Recently, I put together a budget astrophotography rig to capture a deep-sky nebula in my backyard.
+I recently assembled a budget astrophotography rig to capture deep-sky objects in my backyard.
+While I knew this system would be very capable, I was astonished by the quality of the pictures I took with it.
 Astrophotography (and photography in general) can be an expensive hobby with high-end equipment often costing thousands of dollars.
-While there are cheaper options available for beginners or those on a tight budget, they usually come with certain limitations in... […]
+While... […]

 Choosing the right computer for image processing can save you a lot of headaches when you’re trying to process those jaw-dropping images of the night sky.
 Applications like Adobe Photoshop and PixInsight can really push a computer to its limits when processing astrophotography images, so what kind of specs do you need?
 Here’s a breakdown... […]